...................................................

 2. Before you put the ball bearings in, put the star in the outer case.
 Then insert the ball bearings in by twisting the star gear within the outer case to expose the bearing race opening.
 If the star doesn't move freely after you install each ball bearing, you've assembled it wrong.
 If this happens you likely have the star clocked one cog off.
 Take the balls out and reclock the star, moving the star one cog either direction.

-3. When you have all the ball bearings installed and each CV matches these pictures, the next step is packing the CVs with grease.
+3. When you have all the ball bearing installed and each CV matches these pictures, the next step is packing the CVs with grease.
 Before getting started with the grease, cut 1/2" X1/2" squares of duct tape, you'll need 24 of them for a set of 930's.
 Put a duct patch over each hole in the outer case, both sides.
 This will keep all the grease out of the holes, very important so the loc-tite on the bolts aren't compromised with grease upon installation.

 4. Next, put on LATEX GLOVES.
 This can be a messy job for the novice.
-Keeping the new CV grease in the CV joint and off your hands is next to impossible, even for an experienced mechanic.
+Keeping the grease in the CV joint and off your hands is next to impossible, even for an experienced mechanic.
 Take your time, don't rush it.

 8. If your job is a reassembly of worn CV's, make sure your bolts are clean and dry so the loc-tite will work best.
 Use carburetor dip to clean the used bolts, or aerosol can of brake cleaner, then hose them off and blow dry with air hose (if you're in a hurry).